ahkscript/awesome-AutoHotkey/CONTRIBUTING.md

 ###How to contribute item
 Please ensure your pull request adheres to the following guidelines:
+- Please contribute items to libraries/library distributions/script/tool/resource you have used or are familiar with.
+This will help ensure high-quality entries.
 - Make an individual pull request for each item.
 - Chose corresponding group (Libraries, Library Distributions, Scripts or Tools or Resources) and subgroup for your item.
 - Subgroup and list items should be sorted *alphabetically*.
 Exeptions are: